Incomplete Information Robustness: Model

 for all $(a,t,\theta)\in A\times T\times\Theta$, where $\bar{\sigma}\circ\bar\pi(a,\tau^{-1}(t),\theta)=\sum_{\bar{t}\in\tau^{-1}(t)}\bar{\sigma}\circ\bar{\pi}(a,\bar{t},\theta)$.
 In particular, we say that $\sigma$ and $\bar{\sigma}$ are equivalent if

 for all $(a,\bar{t},\theta)\in A\times\bar{T}\times\Theta$.
 Clearly, if $\sigma$ and $\bar{\sigma}$ are equivalent, then they are outcome equivalent, but not vice versa.

-The following two lemmas are due to \citet{liu2015}.\footnote{For completeness, we provide the proofs in the supplementary material.} The first lemma shows that the set of BIBCE of $(T,\Theta,\pi,u)$ coincides with the set of BNE of all elaborations of $(T,\Theta,\pi,u)$ in terms of outcome equivalence.
+The following two lemmas are due to \citet{liu2015}.
+The first lemma shows that the set of BIBCE of $(T,\Theta,\pi,u)$ coincides with the set of BNE of all elaborations of $(T,\Theta,\pi,u)$ in terms of outcome equivalence.
 This implies that if the analyst uses a non-redundant game as her model but allows for all elaborations as the true model, then each BIBCE serves as a candidate for her prediction.

 \begin{lemma} A decision rule $\sigma$ is a BIBCE of $(T,\Theta,\pi,u)$ if and only if there exists an elaboration $(\bar{T},\Theta,\bar{\pi},u)$ with an elaboration mapping $\tau$ and a BNE $\bar{\sigma}=(\bar{\sigma}_{i})_{i\in I}$ such that $\sigma$ and $\bar{\sigma}$ are outcome equivalent, i.e., for all $(a,t,\theta)\in A\times T\times\Theta$,